-Is your baby having frequent gas issues, learn how to relieve gas issues for babies.
+If your baby has frequent gas issues, learn how to relieve gas issues for babies.

 I highly discourage cry-it-out for at least six months.
 Babies communicate by crying, and that’s the only language they know at this point.
-Sometimes a baby is crying due to acid reflux, and it could get fatal if not attended properly.
+Sometimes a baby is crying due to acid reflux, and it could get fatal if not attended in a proper way.

-Read more about reasons your baby might be crying.
+Read more about the reasons your baby might be crying.

 10. Diaper leak